Lyapunov control-inspired strategies for quantum combinatorial optimization: Applications to MaxCut

 \subsection{Behavior under measurement noise}

 Here, we analyze the performance of FALQON under measurement noise, which affects each $A_k$ value, and consequently, each $\beta_k$ value as well.
 This type of noise enters due to the fact that in practice, a finite number of measurement samples $m$ are used to estimate each $A_k$.
-We simulate this effect by sampling measurement outcomes from a multinomial distribution, defined at layer $k$ as the probability distribution over the set of eigenvalues of $i[\Hd,\Hp]$ when in the state $|\psi_k\rangle$.
-The results are collected in Fig. \ref{robustness}, which shows the performance of FALQON when $m=2,5,20$ and 50 samples are used to estimate $A_k$, for an instance of MaxCut on a 3-regular graph with 8 vertices.
+We simulate this effect by sampling measurement outcomes from a multinomial distribution, defined at layer $k$ as the probability distribution over the set of eigenvalues of $i[\Hd,\Hp]$ when in the state $|\psi_k\rangle$ \footnote{We remark that in practice, it may not be possible to sample from the set of eigenvalues of $i[\Hd,\Hp]$ by measuring the observable $i[\Hd,\Hp]$ directly.
+Instead, the observable $i[\Hd,\Hp]$ may be expanded as a weighted sum of terms as per Eqs. (\ref{Eq:Aexpansion}) and (\ref{Eq:MaxCutAExpansion}).
+Then, the terms can then be grouped into sets of observables that can be measured jointly. }.
+The results are collected in Fig.~\ref{robustness}, which shows the performance of FALQON when $m=2,5,20$ and 50 samples are used to estimate $A_k$, for an instance of MaxCut on a 3-regular graph with 8 vertices.
 The results shown are representative of the behavior across other instances we studied.
 Our findings suggest that FALQON is robust to the effects of sampling noise, and can be effective even in the presence of significant measurement noise.
 We also find that as the number of samples $m$ that are used decreases, performance improves if $\Delta t$ is selected to decrease as well.